 Out of all the seafood buffets I’ve had, Brasserie Les Saveurs is the only place I’ve seen with huge, fresh Sri Lankan crabs, and that was a major plus for me as a crab and seafood lover.
-A live foie gras station is another attraction for French cuisine aficionados.
+A live foie gras station is another plus for French cuisine aficionados.

 The Kitchen Table may not have the most extensive buffet spread, but its emphasis on freshness and quality certainly makes it a worthwhile visit.

 The Kitchen Table: 21 Ocean Way, W Hotel, Singapore 098374 | Tel: +65 6808 7268 | Opening Hours: 6.30am – 10.30pm (Daily) | Website

 The interior of Oscar’s is spacious and bright with both indoor and al fresco seating for just over 200.
-Inside, there’s a smart-casual, modern vibe (reminiscent of common hotel decor), while the sidewalk terrace has a much more laid-back feel.
+Inside, there’s a smart-casual, modern vibe—reminiscent of common hotel decor—while the sidewalk terrace has a much more laid-back feel.

-Oscar’s: 2 Temasek Boulevard, Conrad Centennial Singapore, Singapore 038982 | Tel: +65 6432 7481 | Opening Hours: 6am – 10.30am, 12noon – 2pm, 6pm – 10pm (Daily), 12.30pm – 3.30pm (Sunday Champagne Brunch) | Website
+Oscar’s: 2 Temasek Boulevard, Lobby Level, Conrad Centennial Singapore, Singapore 038982 | Tel: +65 6432 7481 | Opening Hours: 6am – 10.30am (Breakfast, Daily), 12pm – 2.30pm (Lunch, Daily), 6pm – 10pm (Dinner, Daily), 12.30pm – 3.30pm (Sunday Brunch), 10pm – 6am (Supper, Daily) | Website